Causal Duration Analysis with Diff-in-Diff: Motivation and Background

 \section{Motivation and Background}

-We sample binary outcomes $Y_{i,t}$ for individuals $i=1,...,n$ at periods $t=1,..,T$.
+Consider a sample of individuals indexed by $i=1,...,n$ observed at times $t=1,...,T$.
+Each individual undergoes a `spell', for example a period of unemployment, a marriage, or enrolment in a course of study.
+Let $Y_{i,t}$ be a binary indicator that individual $i$'s spell has ended by time $t$.
+We allow for the possibility that some spells have already ended by time $t=1$, but no individual begins a spell after this time.
 Each individual belongs to a group $G_i$ where group membership is constant over time.
-An outcome of $1$ indicates that an individual has entered an `absorbing state' and so all future outcomes for that individual are also equal to $1$.
-Individuals in group $1$ receive an intervention at some point between periods $t^*-1$ and $t^{*}$ and we wish to assess the impact of this intervention on the evolution of the outcomes of individuals in that group.
+An intervention occurs at some time strictly after $t^{*}$ and impacts only individuals in Group $1$.
+We wish to assess the impact of this intervention on their outcomes $Y_{i,t}$.

-Note that the data need not contain the exact lengths of spells.
-Rather, we only need to know whether or not a spell has ended by a particular length of time.
-For example, if the time increments are weeks, then we need only know whether or not a given duration has ended by the $t$-th week for $t=1,...,T$, not the exact moment at which it ended.
-While we focus on the case of discrete time increments, our approach can be adapted straightforwardly to accommodate time increments of varying lengths.
+It is sometimes useful to distinguish between the observation time $t$ and the calendar date to which $Y_{i,t}$ corresponds, which we denote $t(i)$.
+In our application to unemployment insurance, individuals enter unemployment on various calendar dates and are treated a fixed number of days into their spell.
+Thus the time $t$ is defined relative to the start of an individual's spell.
+The calendar date $t(i)$ is then equal to $t+s_i$, where $s_i$ is individual $i$'s unemployment start date.
+In other settings treatment (for example a divorce law reform) may occur on a fixed calendar date, in which case $t(i)=t$ for all $i$.

-In order to define causal effects of the treatment, we consider a counterfactual in which there is no intervention on group $1$.
+In order to define causal effects of the treatment, we consider a counterfactual in which there is no intervention on Group $1$.
 We denote by $Y_{i,t}^{(0)}$ the outcome under this counterfactual at time $t$ for individual $i$.
-We sometimes refer to $Y_{i,t}^{(0)}$ as an `untreated potential outcome', although this differs from the standard definition in that the counterfactual is defined in terms of an intervention on group $1$ rather than an individual-level treatment.
-We use the superscript `$(0)$' to indicate counterfactual values throughout this work.
+We sometimes refer to $Y_{i,t}^{(0)}$ as an `untreated potential outcome'.\footnote{Note that $Y_{i,t}^{(0)}$ differs from the standard definition of untreated potential outcomes in that the counterfactual is defined in terms of an intervention on Group $1$ rather than an individual-level treatment.} We use the superscript `$(0)$' to indicate counterfactual values throughout this work.

-Our primary object of interest is the time-$t$ average treatment effect for individuals in the treated group where $t^{*}\leq t$.
-This is the average difference between the outcome for a randomly sampled individual in the treated group $1$ at time $t$, and that individual's outcome in the counterfactual world in which there is no intervention.
+Our primary object of interest is the time-$t$ average treatment effect for individuals in the treated group.
+This is the average difference between the outcome for a randomly sampled individual in the treated Group $1$ at time $t$, and that individual's outcome in the counterfactual world in which there is no intervention.
 This is defined as follows: